Hobson's choice: Origins

 According to a plaque underneath a painting of Hobson donated to Cambridge Guildhall, Hobson had an extensive stable of some 40 horses.
 This gave the appearance to his customers that, upon entry, they would have their choice of mounts, when in fact there was only one: Hobson required his customers to take the horse in the stall closest to the door.
-This was to prevent the best horses from always being chosen, which would have caused those horses to become overused.
+This was to prevent the best horses from always being chosen, which would have meant overuse of the good horses.
 Hobson's stable was located on land that is now owned by St Catharine's College, Cambridge.

 Early appearances in writing

 According to the Oxford English Dictionary, the first known written usage of this phrase is in The rustick's alarm to the Rabbies, written by Samuel Fisher in 1660:

 It also appears in Joseph Addison's paper The Spectator (No. 509 of 14 October 1712); and in Thomas Ward's 1688 poem "England's Reformation", not published until after Ward's death.
 Ward wrote: